awol4d/README.md/README.md

 - 👋 Hi, I’m @awol4d
 - 👀 I’m interested in Software Development, Web Development, and Info Security
-- 🌱 Java, JavaScript, and Front-End Libraries
+- 🌱 I'm currently learning Java, JavaScript, and Front-End Libraries

 <!---
 awol4d/awol4d is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.